CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial01.rst

 Tutorial 1: Quick Start
 =======================

-The quick start tutorial will familiarize you with the HydroModeler interface as we as teach you how to open a pre existing project.
+The quick start tutorial will familiarize you with the HydroModeler interface as we as teach you how to open a pre-existing project.

 Starting HydroModeler
 ---------------------

-1. Begin by going to the start menu and, from program, choose the CAUHSI HIS, then press the hydrodesktop icon.
+1. Begin by going to the start menu and, from program, choose the CUAHSI HIS, then press the HydroDesktop icon.
 Click ok on the initial dialog box.

+.. figure:: ./images/Tutorial01/HM_fig1.png
+   :align: center
+.

-This is the HydroDesktop interface, which consists of the map and the map layers box.
+This will start HydroDesktop (shown below), which consists of the map and the map layers box.
 With the map layers box, you are able to enable or disable a range of options that display simple base data (countries of the world, U.S states, major rivers and lakes, watersheds) to the map.
 The other parts are the Graph View and Table view menu.
-By default the map view does not contain any site with hydrological time series data.

-.. figure:: ./images/Tutorial01/HM_fig1.png
-   :align: center

 .. figure:: ./images/Tutorial01/HM_fig2.png
    :align: center

-2. Check that you have the latest version of hydrodesktop by comparing the version number  of the CUAHSI Hydro Desktop you have and the latest available on  http://hydrodesktop.codeplex.com/releases/view/59853 (ex; Hydro Desktop version is 1.2537.0).
+.

-3. Load the HydroModeler plugin by selecting the icon in the upper left corner of the screen - Extensions - HydroModeler.
+2. Load the HydroModeler plugin by selecting the icon in the upper left corner of the screen - Extensions - HydroModeler.

 .. figure:: ./images/Tutorial01/HM_fig3.png
    :align: center
+.

-4. A new screen will appear.
-This is the HydroModeler plug in's interface.
+A new tab will appear in HydroDesktop.
+This is the HydroModeler plug-in's user interface.

 .. figure:: ./images/Tutorial01/HM_fig4.png
    :align: center
+.

 HydroModeler Plugin
 -------------------

-1. HydroModeler is a plugin application that extends the core HydroDesktop application to support hydrologic modeling.
+HydroModeler is a plugin application that extends the core HydroDesktop application to support hydrologic modeling.
 HydroModeler makes use of the OpenMI standard to provide a "plug and play" framework.
 By adopting the OpenMI standard HydroModeler is able to focus on the specific task of running integrated modeling configurations.

-2. There are a number of tools located in the ribbon that will help you organize, navigate and create your project files.
+There are a number of tools located in the ribbon that will help you organize, navigate and create your project files.

 .. figure:: ./images/Tutorial01/HM_fig5.png
    :align: center
+.

 + *Open.*  This button will allow you to open any projects you may have created or downloaded by using the windows browser to navigate to the files location.
 + *Save.*  This button will allow you to save any projects currently open in the HydroModeler interface.
 If an instance of the project has already been saved and you are continuing to edit it, this button will allow you to quickly resave the file under the same name and location.